The Shift to Sustainability: Exporting Eco-Friendly Sugarcane Bagasse Disposable Tableware from India to Paris, France

 Economic Opportunities

-The importation of bagasse tableware can stimulate local economies by creating new business opportunities and encouraging eco-conscious consumer behavior.
+Importing bagasse tableware can stimulate local economies by creating new business opportunities and encouraging eco-conscious consumer behaviour.

 Challenges and Opportunities